oneapi-src/level-zero-spec/scripts/core/PROG.rst

 If a device was reset then all APIs will return ${X}_RESULT_ERROR_DEVICE_LOST when any context associated with that device is active.
+An application can also use ${x}ContextGetStatus to check the status of a context at any time.
 In order to recover, the application must call ${x}DefaultContextReset to reset the default context associated with that device.
 After the default context is reset, all pointers to memory allocations and handles to objects (including other contexts) created on the default context prior to reset will be invalid.